 Conversely, Suzuki’s Burgman 200 is an extra thousand ($4999) and comes with reduced fuel economy (65 mpg) but it adds another 5-10 mph of top speed making it more suited for bigger riders or freeway use.
 The Burgman 200 also adds many maxi scooter amenities including ABS, which makes it a great machine to be on if you’re travelling longer distances.

-OWNER REVIEWS (2) - Browse SMAX Reviews REVIEW - Add a Review of Your SMAX
+OWNER REVIEWS (12) - Browse SMAX Owner Reviews REVIEW - Add Your Review

 * Outstanding motor technology